Banks are playing the most significant role in today’s modern world from money transactions to transfer of money to different parts of the world.

 ix) It can be cleared upon any branch of the same bank.

 Types of cheque

 If ‘Self‘ is written on the cheque, it is considered as self cheque, which can be used for withdrawing money from owns bank to transfer money to any person or third party.
 They are highly exposed to threat as anyone can claim to withdraw funds.

-A word ‘bearer‘ is printed on the cheque.
+The word ‘bearer‘ is printed on the cheque.
 This cheque is applicable for everyone as, whoever bears the cheque can en-cash without any interruption.
-This is also not a safe method of payment as anyone can cash out money without owners concern.
+This is also not a safe method of payment as anyone can cash out money without the owner’s consent.

 This is a different type of cheque used to buy drafts or orders by deducting from balance from the owner’s account.

 A cross cheque consists of two parallel cuts over the top left to signify its value separately for the bearer.

 This is one step more secure cheque as this facility of withdrawing money is only available to the person whose name is written on the cheque and the fund can only be transferred to the payee’s bank account.

 It can be en-cashed only after the time schedule mentioned in the cheque.
 So even if scammers manage a cheque they cannot en-cash until and unless after the specific time.

 Big transaction payments such as EMI’s are usually paid.